bbaltaxe/basicneeds/server/src/README.md

 ## To run background server

-First ensure you have 2 seperate terminals; one dedicated for the client and one the server.
+1. First ensure you have 2 seperate terminals; one dedicated for the client and one the server.
-Prerequisies to running server for development
+2. Set up flask enviornment with the following commands

 >   export FLASK_APP=webapp

 >   export FLASK_ENV=development

-## Running the server in development mode

- Within the folder basicneeds/server/src/webapp
+ 3. Within the folder basicneeds/server/src/webappRun the command
- Run the command

 >    flask run